Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-When you incorporate, the corporation or LLC becomes a legal “person.”
-It can sign contracts, borrow and lend money, invest, and own property.
-Signing your business contracts on behalf of the corporation helps protect your personal assets.
-Creditors can pursue the business assets but generally cannot reach your non-corporate, personal assets.
+Corporations and LLCs have their own legal existence.
+The corporation or LLC can sign contracts, borrow and lend money, invest, and own property – all in its own name.
+The person who owns the corporation or LLC does not have to use his or her personal assets.
+Creditors can pursue the business assets but generally cannot reach your personal assets.

 More in Formation Services

-More in Launching Your Business
+More in Incorporating Your Business